On the universality of late-time ringdown tail: Applications

 All of the previous cases yield the same late-time tail at leading order in \( t \), scaling as \( \sim t^{-2l-3} \) at timelike infinity.
 The figures display the evolution of a Gaussian wave packet, computed using the numerical methods described in Appendix~\ref{Numerics}.
 The late-time tails showed in figure are extracted at timelike infinity.

 It is now interesting to discuss the cases $\alpha = 2$ and $1 < \alpha < 2$.
 When $\alpha = 2$ (or analogously $\beta = 2$), the centrifugal term is clearly modified.
 In particular,

 where

-Hence, the tail will be modified as a consequence of the shift in the effective angular momentum.
-In particular, the decay rates will be given by $t^{-2l'-3}$ and $t^{-l'-2}$ for the timelike infinity and future null infinity behaviors, respectively.
+Hence, the tail is modified as a consequence of the shift in the effective angular momentum.
+In particular, the decay rates in the Green function at timelike and future null infinity are given by $t^{-2l'-3}$ and $u^{-l'-2}$, respectively\footnote{Where $u=t-r_*$ is the retarded time.}.
+This result is consistent with the findings of \cite{Thomopoulos:2025nuf}, where modifications to the centrifugal term were shown to lead to different power-law behaviors for the late-time tail, impacting on the accuracy of ringdown waveform models.
 On the other hand, the case $1 < \alpha < 2$ is more challenging to discuss analytically.
 It is certain that the tail gets modified, as non-vanishing $\omega$-dependent corrections are introduced into Eq.~\eqref{eqZpsi}.
 However, no analytical solution to Eq.~\eqref{eqZpsi} is known for a generic real value of $\alpha$ in the discussed range.
 Some illustrative examples are shown in Fig.~\ref{fig:variousalpha}, where clear deviations from the standard universal power-law scaling are evident.

 Some examples of potentials of the form given in Eq.~\eqref{mod_pot} have been numerically investigated in~\cite{deMedeiros:2025ayq} for various values of~$\alpha$, and their results show perfect agreement with ours.